mementomori16/hieroglyph-code/README-for-owner.md

 git add .
-git commit -m "Your descriptive commit message" git push origin main git add . stages all new, modified, and deleted files.
+git commit -m "Your descriptive commit message" git push origin main git add .stages all new, modified, and deleted files.

 git commit -m "..." creates a new commit with a message summarizing your changes.